ABr-hub/B-zierCurve/README.md

 editor.run()
 ```

-You can provide a string `'sub'` when creating the class instance to switch \
-between an editor using the subdivision or not.
+You can switch between the standard editor and the subdivision editor by passing the string \
+'sub' when creating an instance of the class.

-When the class is initialized with control points such as
+When the class is initialized with control points, it allows for a direct comparison between \
+the Bézier curve generated with and without subdivision in a non editable plot.

 ```python
 editor = BezierEditor([[x1, y1], [x2, y2], [x3, y3])